symfony/symfony-docs/components/console/changing_default_command.rst

     The :method:`Symfony\\Component\\Console\\Application::setDefaultCommand`
     method was introduced in version 2.5.

-By default the Application will always run the ``ListCommand``.
+will always run the ``ListCommand`` when no command name is passed.
 In order to change the default command you just need to pass the command name you want to run by default to the ``setDefaultCommand`` method::